Help me stop stalking my ex and his new partner

 List adapted from Resilience: Build skills to endure hardship by MayoClinic.com.

 It might be helpful to set the goal of doing things with your new boyfriend that you really enjoy, or noticing what you appreciate about him and expressing your affection.
 Relying on your friends and family to keep you on track could also be a good motivator.
 In addition, many people find it comforting and useful to nourish their spiritual side in times of stress or pain.
 Yoga and meditation classes are readily available on Columbia's campus and in surrounding areas, many of them for free.
-For more support you could check out what Counseling and Psychological Services (CPS) has to offer.
-Columbia students can see a counselor or join support groups.
-To make an appointment you can call x4-2878.
+For more support, as a Columbia student, you can see a counselor or join support groups on-campus at either Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).

 Last but certainly not least, it might be useful to ask yourself some questions about why you are so compelled to know about your ex and his life.
 Are you dissatisfied with your current relationship or life situation?
 Would you like to develop your other friendships?
 Is stalking offering a welcome distraction from challenging grad school demands?
 This type of self-inquiry coupled with reaching out to others may help you walk away stalk-free.